Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies

 - Strategy and Funding:

 The Board also reviewed relationships with the Group’s main partners and suppliers.
 Together with our Partners over the past five years, the Group successfully executed its strategy of becoming a leading provider of last mile rural broadband solutions through a combined offering of both satellite and fixed wireless products.
+The Board believes that the Disposal of Quickline provides the Group with the opportunity to crystalise an attractive return on invested capital to support the further progress of the Continuing Group.

-During FY20, the Board reviewed the Group's operating results and financial statements with management and the Group's external auditors.
+During FY21, the Board reviewed the Group's operating results and financial statements with management and the Group's external auditors.
 The Board also reviewed and approved the budget and operating plan for the financial year.
 This was given even more attention including multiple scenarios run and sensitivity analysis performed as we navigate through the COVID-19 Pandemic.

 The Board continues to review its governance structure following the adoption of the QCA Code to ensure, where possible, the Company is compliant with the requirements applicable to a publicly listed Group and the QCA Code.
 In addition, the control environment was improved with the recruitment of additional Financial and systems resources.